robhost/UPDIAN/README.rst

 Updian is a minimalistic update-engine for DEBIAN GNU/Linux based machines (and other flavours like Ubuntu based on APT) and, since v0.4, for machines with YUM such as CentOS.
-You can use it to maintain all your machines remotely over a simple webinterface written in PHP.
+You can use it to maintain all your machines remotely over a simple web interface written in Python.
 There are 2 cronjobs, one checks for updates, another does them.
 You can choose from the webinterface which servers to update (it shows up the packages) and read logs after the updates are done.

-Updian does not need any databases, every data is stored by (mostly) empty flatfiles.
-It can manage a high number of servers, I've tested/used it with 100+ servers without any problems ...
+Updian does not need any databases, all data is stored in (mostly empty) flatfiles.
+It can manage a high number of servers, we've tested/used it with 100+ servers without any problems...

 Actually, Updian only does ``apt-get upgrade``, not ``dist-upgrade``.
 So it's a good idea to run ``apticron`` or anything in parallel on the remote machines to